Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # ViewData

+- is server side code
 - is used to pass any data type from action method to view and we can display this data on view (the same as Viewbag)
 - work in key -value principle (not dynamic principal as Viewbag)
 - This type of data binding is known as loosely binding
 - ViewData use ViewDataDictionary type
-- we create a new key in ViewData and then assign some data to it --> viewData["Title"] = 123;
+- we create a new key in ViewData and then assign some data to it --> ViewData["Title"] = 123;
 - use razor syntax in View --> @ViewData["Title"]
 - ViewData is usually used for a Title of different page in the browser , The title showed and related to current page (Also we put code in the \_Layout.cshtml file (line 7))
+- Disadvantage of this method --> we will not get any errors if we misspell the ViewData key in the View file --> (Example if we put in View file --> @ViewData["Titleeee"])

 ### Use ViewData with object data type